Hola my fellow Flight Searchers,

 - Destinations (Islands or Countries)

 The Bahamas, the Caymans, and Curacao are a few of the destinations that regularly offer Airfare Credits to stimulate travel if their bookings are soft.

-The Bahamas is most notable for it’s $250 Airfare Credit it has been running for years.
+The Bahamas is most notable for their $250 Airfare Credit they’ve been running for years.

 What is great?
 These are real discounts.